+PW 73-Somabhai Chauhan was not in position to say whether the lady named 'Ramtiben Mangalbhai Baria was not staying at village Zarola.
+When confronted with his previous statement made before Limkheda Police that lady Ramtiben Mangalbhai Dheersingh Baria was not staying at village Zarola.
+He took time to answer and showed his incompetency to read his statement dated 19.10.2003 recorded in Gujarati.
+He deposed that he was not in position to recollect whether such statement was ever made.
 However, he readily gave the evidence in response to the cross-examination by Ld.
-Advocate Mr. Ponda, for the accused No. 1, that there was no reference to the photographs in the panchnamas Exs.123 and 124; and that Ramtiben was wife of Dheersingh.
+Advocate Mr.Ponda, for the accused No.1, that there was no reference to the photographs in the panchnamas Exs.123 and 124; and that Ramtiben was wife of Dheersingh.

-- 398. PW 52-Kalubhai Vohania deposed that he could not record the statement of Ramtiben, the lady panch shown in the Inquest Panchnama Ex.
-123, as he could not find her; and he had entrusted the work of tracing out the whereabouts of Ramtiben and to find out whether she existed or not to Constable PW 35-Ranjeetsingh Patel; and PW 35-Ranjeetsingh Patel had handed over to him statement dated 19.10.2003 of PW 73 Somabhai Chauhan and certificate Ex.
-397. Certificate Ex.397 refers to Ramtiben wife of Mangal Dheersingh Baria and further certifies that such person was not the resident of village Zarola. - 399.
-PW 52-Kalubhai Vohania further deposed in his cross-examination that he realised on reading the statement dated 19.10.2003 of PW 73-Somabhai Chauhan and from talk with PW 35-Ranjeetsingh that Ramtiben w/o.
+398 52-Kalubhai Vohania deposed that he could not record the statement of Ramtiben, the lady panch shown in the Inquest Panchnama Ex.123, as he could not find her; and he had entrusted the work of tracing out the whereabouts of Ramtiben and whether she existed or find out Constable PW 35-Ranjeetsingh Patel; and PW Ranjeetsingh Patel had handed over to him statement Sated 19.10.2003 of PW 73-Somabhai Chauhan and reftificate Ex.397.
+Certificate Ex.397 refers to antiben wife of Mangal Dheersingh Baria ther certifies that such person was not the resident of village Zarola.

+399 PW 52-Kalubhai Vohania further deposed in

+his cross-examination that he realised on reading the statement dated 19.10.2003 of PW 73-Somabhai Chauhan and from talk with PW 35-Ranjeetsingh that Ramtiben w/o.
 Mangalsingh was not traceable.
-As discussed above, PW 55-Karnpaben initially was referring to a couple Ramtiben Magansingh Baria and Mangalsingh Dheersingh Baria, and her evidence as to the name Ramtiben Dheersingh was not trust- worthy.
-Evidence of PW 73-Somabhai Chauvan in that regard is also not free from doubt. - 400.
-PW 70-Rupesh Wankhede, PI, CBI, SCB, deposed that besides recording statements of PW-23 Govindbhai Patel and PW 9-Dr. Rakesh Mahato, he collected original Statements/Order Book-2002, X-Ray Register, original Laboratory Investigation Register, original Indoor Register-2001-2002, original MLC Register, original Inpatient Register and original OPD Register (Arts.61 to 67, respectively) under seizure memo Ex.
-379 as well as Electoral Rolls for the years 2002-2003 (Exs.385 to 389) under Receipt Memo Ex.384 from the concerned authorities.
-He further deposed that he had addressed letter dated 18.3.2004 Ex.383 to the Executive Magistrate, Limkheda for ascertaining the existence of one Ramtiben and a reply thereto was received vide letter dated 19.3.2004. - 401.
-Evidence of PW 70-Wankhede in the cross-examination reveals that he was instructed to make investigation regarding one Smt.
+As discussed above, PW 55-Kampaben initially was referring to a couple Ramtiben Magansingh Baria and Mangalsingh Dheersingh Baria, and her evidence as to the name Ramtiben Dheersingh was not trustworthy.
+Evidence of PW 73-Somabhai Chauvan in that regard is also not free from doubt.

+400 PW 70-Rupesh Wankhede, PI, CBI, SCB, deposed that besides recording statements PW-23 of Govindbhai Patel and PW 9-Dr.Rakesh Mahato, he Statements/Order Book-2002, collected original X-Ray Register, original Laboratory Investigation Register, original Indoor Register-2001-2002, original MLC Register, original Inpatient Register and original OPD Register (Arts.61 to respectively) under seizure memo Ex.379 as well as Electoral Rolls for the years 2002-2003 (Exs.385 to 389) under Receipt Memo Ex.384 from the concerned authorities.
+He further deposed that had addressed letter dated 18.3.2004 Ex.383 to the Executive Magistrate, Limkheda for ascertaining the existence of one Ramtiben and a reply thereto was received vide letter dated 19.3.2004.

+401 Evidence of PW 70-Wankhede in the crossexamination reveals that he was instructed to make investigation regarding one Smt.
 Ramtiben Mangalbhai Dheersingh Baria.
-It is not demonstrated from the cross-examination of PW 70-Wankhede or otherwise that name of Smt.
-Ramtiben wife of Mangalbhai Dheersingh appears in any of the electoral rolls produced before the Court.
-Evidence before the Court thus casts a shadow of doubt as regards the presence of lady panch Ramtiben at the time of Inquest Panchnama Ex.123 - 402.
-The entire evidence reveals that Saleha, daughter of the prosecutrix, was killed; and her photograph was taken a day prior to the inquest panchnama Ex.123.
-However, her photograph is missing from the later set of photographs, certainly taken before the bodies were buried, and there is no reference to the said photograph in the inquest panchnama Ex.123.
-This adds a cloud of suspicion over the inquest panchnama Ex.123.
+It is not demonstrated from the cross-examination of PW 70-Wankhede otherwise that name of Smt.
+Ramtiben Mangalbhai Dheersingh appears in any of the electoral rolls produced before the Court.
+Evidence before the Court thus casts a shadow of doubt as regards the presence of lady panch Ramtiben at the time of Inquest Panchnama Ex.123

+402 The entire evidence reveals that Saleha, daughter of the prosecutrix, was killed; and her photograph was taken a day prior to the inquest Ex.123.
+However, her photograph missing from the later set of photographs, certainly taken before the bodies were buried, and there is no reference to the said photograph in the inquest panchnama Ex.123.
+This adds a cloud of spicion over the inquest panchnama Ex.123.